chromium/chromium/components/feature_engagement/README.md

 *   `event_used` __REQUIRED__
     *   Relates to what the in-product help wants to highlight, i.e. teach the user about and increase usage of.
-    *   This is typically the action that the In-Product Help should stimulate usage of.
+    *   This is typically recorded during the action that the In-Product Help should stimulate usage of.
     *   Special UMA is tracked for this.
     *   See [EventConfig](#EventConfig) below for details.
 *   `event_trigger` __REQUIRED__
     *   Relates to the times in-product help is triggered.
+    *   Automatically increments when the in-product help is triggered.
     *   Special UMA is tracked for this.
     *   See [EventConfig](#EventConfig) below for details.
 *   `event_???`